khgiddon/khgiddon/README.md

 - [My personal website/blog](http://www.kylegiddon.com)
 - [My LinkedIn profile](https://www.linkedin.com/in/kyle-giddon/)

-I am the creator of [Chess Stamps](https://chessstamps.app/), a tool to present statistics on your chess games played on Lichess.
+I created [Chess Stamps](https://chessstamps.app/), a tool to present statistics on your chess games played on Lichess and compare them to the population.

 Feel free to email me at kylegiddon@gmail.com.